Level Up Your Knee Health

 While the most common fitness issue is that of weight loss, dealing with joint pain is probably a close second.
 And no joint on the body gets discussed more than the knee.
-Shockingly, there’s a lot of misconceptions about what makes a strong knee.
-Let’s clear those issues up and see if we can’t help you build some healthy knees.
+Shockingly, there’s a lot of misconceptions about what makes good knee health.
+Let’s clear those issues up and see if we can’t keep those knees healthy.

 Your knee is what’s called a hinge joint, because it literally acts like a door hinge.
 The knee flexes and extends – which is just fancy talk to describe the way your knee bends.
 There’s other, minor things going on there too, but for our sake, your knees ability to bend and absorb force is what we’ll focus on.